 localhost:1880 to open Node-RED.

-The following is a list of documentation examples of how Node-RED is used with Nerve Blue.
+The following is a list of documentation examples of how Node-RED is used with Nerve.
 New examples will be added in the near future.

 Tutorial: Machine efficiency insight